 So, why Sacred Journalism?

-Having spent much time of my childhood in India, I've always felt at home in sacred places.
-We live in societies that have lost their sense of what's sacred.
+We live in societies that have largely lost their sense of what's sacred.
 This has caused a lot of suffering and led to the destruction of our planet.
 Meanwhile, mainstream religious teachings have drifted away from their sacred core.
-Is it possible to again weave narratives that amplify the sacred?
+Is it possible to again weave narratives that amplify the Sacred?

 The stories you can read here are stories that touched me and I believe will touch you.
 Stories I kept in my notebooks because I couldn't publish them anywhere.
 Or stories I couldn't pursue because of money and time constraints.